ishapiro/savta-ai/README.md

 # Savta AI

-A family memory sharing platform that uses AI to help organize and caption family photos and stories.
+A family memory sharing platform that uses AI to help organize, caption, and create beautiful memory books from family photos and stories.

 ## 🚀 Quick Start